molsonkiko/JsonToolsNppPlugin/docs/README.md

 ### pretty_print_style ###
 There are many different [styles](http://astyle.sourceforge.net/astyle.html#_style) for pretty-printing JSON that vary in how they indent and where they put braces.

-At present, two different styles are supported:
+At present, three different styles are supported:

 [`Google` style](http://astyle.sourceforge.net/astyle.html#_style=google)
 ```json